1. Key Concepts in Marketing

 IN THE DECLINE STAGE COMPANIES CAN:

-Watch this more in-depth overview from Tutor2U to see more on the PLC and how it applies in business.
+Watch this video from Tutor2U to see more on the PLC and how it applies in business.

 Select one or two products in your company of interest.
 Try and work out where in the product life cycle each product is.
 In the next lesson you can build on this and start developing marketing strategy using the BCG Matrix.